codescrum/rails-template-docker-kubernetes/README.md

 - You can inspect the network traffic.
 - You have a richer keys and events sender (on specific html node).

-At the end, you can customize several options for deploying Poltergeist changing the way how Capybara execute your test suite.
+At the end, you can customize several options for deploying Poltergeist changing the way how Capybara executes your test suite.
 ##### PhantomJS for Linux
 you can find an stable release here: